dunglas/vulcain/spec/vulcain.md

 # Implementation Status

-[RFC Editor Note: Please remove this entire seciton prior to publication as an RFC.]
+[RFC Editor Note: Please remove this entire section prior to publication as an RFC.]

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described